lt-columbo/pisces_tools/refresh_dashboard/README.md

 Running from cloud will always run latest version, and you can read the [refresh-dash.sh script](https://github.com/lt-columbo/pisces_tools/blob/main/refresh_dashboard/refresh-dash.sh) before running.
 All of the commands in this script are in the dashboard's monitor-scripts directory: /etc/monitor-scripts/

 There is nothing in this script as written that is harmful.

+**Screen Stalls Downloading??**
+sudo wants your password.
+Type it in.
+Or if paranoid, cancel, run `sudo ls` then rerun the wget command above and sudo will have cached password.